eegli/pampa.place/README.md

 yarn scripts:make-maps
 ```

 You'll be taken through the steps to prepare your maps.
-GeoJSON files from other sources may not have the `name` property yet but it can easily be derived from another existing property.
+GeoJSON files from other sources may not have the `name` property but it can easily be derived from another existing property.
 The utility will let you pick a property to use as `name`, clean up other unused properties and filter larger datasets, e.g. if you only want to include a specific country or region.

 Your shiny new maps will automatically be put into the `geojson` folder in the root directory.
-This folder is meant for processed geoJSON files that are ready to be used in the game.
+This folder is meant for processed files that are ready to be used in the game (the `raw` folder contains datasets from which other maps can be created).
 From there on, the final step is to include them in the source code.

 ### Adding maps to the game